Precis Writing is a part of the descriptive paper conducted for various competitive and Government exams under the

 Important Features of a Good Precis

-There are various components which make a good precis.
+There are various components that make a good precis.
 For candidates who have just started their preparation for the upcoming Government exams, knowing the features of a good precis is extremely vital.

-Discussed below are few of the features which shall help you write a good precis:
+Discussed below are a few of the features which shall help you write a good precis:

 - Length of the Precis: Do not write a lengthy precis.
 In most cases, the number of words must be almost one-third of the word count of the passage or comprehension.

 - It should be convenient to read: Make sure that the precis you write does not have too complex a vocabulary or is too complicated to understand.

 - Cover all the essential points: While reading the passage, make a note of the important points and ensure that no point is skipped.

 - Must be coherent: The important terms with respect to the passage must be included in the precis as well.

 - Use an appropriate Title: The precis needs to have a title.
 So, the candidates must ensure that the title is in sync with the comprehension.

 - Details in precis must match the details in the passage: No other information apart from the one given in the passage must be included in the precis and all the important information mentioned in the passage must certainly be included.